ifsheldon/wasi_mindmap/host-command-component/README.md

 3. Compose `host-command-component.wasm` in e.g. `../target/wasm32-wasip1/debug/host-command-component.wasm` and
    `guest-interfaced-adder-rs` on [wasmbuilder.app](https://wasmbuilder.app/).
    ![steps](images/steps.png)
-    * Alternatively, you can use WAC language and `wac` to programatically compose components.
+    * Alternatively, you can use WAC language and `wac` to programmatically compose components.
       See [compose with WAC](https://component-model.bytecodealliance.org/creating-and-consuming/composing.html#advanced-composition-with-the-wac-language).
 4. Run the host component with `wasmtime`: `wasmtime run <the-name-of-your-choice-when-downloading-the-component>.wasm`